-However, the standard grip is now popular among professionals.
+However, the standard grip is now popular among professional ping pong players.

 The advantage is that you can strike the forehand and backhand in a well-balanced manner as described above.
-Both can be hit comfortably, so there is no need to change the racket.
+Both can be hit comfortably.

 From the standard grip, tilt the racket slightly to the left to use the forehand grip.

 A forehand grip is a type of grip where you hold the racquet handle with your palm facing downwards.
 You need to use the middle three fingers on your racquet hand to form a “V” shape.

 This V will act as your new index finger.
 The thumb should be placed over the top of the grip of the racquet which allows you to have more control.

 The two most common forehand grips are semi-western which is when your palm faces sideways towards the ground and western in which your palm faces more downwards.

 - It is easy to hold the grip with force, and it is easy to exert the power of the forehand

 - Since the surface of the racket opens, it is easier to aim at the backside